sneakers-the-rat/slides/src/2023-08-02_earthseed/slides/01_dawn/rproxy.md

 - `seed.aharoni-lab.com` points to the VPS with a public IP.
 - Local server connects to VPS and creates a reverse tunnel
+- Use the Noise Protocol to encrypt between VPS and server

 `````{div} flex-twocol
 ````{div} flex-col